 Richter Scholar Summer Research Program

-This award is given to selected students to engage in a 3.5-week research project, beginning immediately after the College’s commencement and coinciding with Summer May Term (May 12-June 5).
+This option allows selected students to engage in a 3.5-week research project, beginning immediately after the College’s commencement and coinciding with the first summer session.

 For RSCH 181 (Independent Research Experience I), faculty will offer a targeted research experience that will be focused and intense, with special emphasis on short-term outcomes.
 This is ideal for projects that are “ready to go,” where students can begin researching on day one.
 Faculty mentoring in this short-term research experience will rely on frequent and direct contact with students.
-This experience may include off-campus visits to libraries and museums, fieldwork, archival research, content analysis and any other activity that can be realistically worked into a three-week period.
+This experience may include off-campus visits to libraries and museums, fieldwork, archival research, content analysis, and any other activity that can be realistically worked into a 3.5-week period.
 Students will not necessarily end this research program with a finished product, but they will engage in a rich, substantive experience and will make substantial progress.
 Some projects may accommodate multiple students resulting in a research community that may resemble a “mini” course – but one that focuses on the research experience.

-This independent research project will provide for 75 hours of student work during the first summer session.
+This independent research project will involve 75 hours of student work across the 3.5 week interval.
 The recommendation for the distribution of these contact hours is as follows: a minimum 15 hours of direct faculty contact/supervision, 55 hours of independent research work, and five hours of group coordination by the Summer Program faculty advisor.